Jobians/Bota/libs/index.md

 # Bota Libs

-"Libs" refers to a collection of common functionality that can be used for a variety of tasks in PHP.
-These libraries contain pre-written code that can be reused across multiple projects, saving time and effort in development.
+"Libs" refers to a collection of common functionality that can be used for a variety of tasks in Bota.
+These libraries contain pre-written code that can be reused across multiple bots, saving time and effort in development.

 ### Available Libs: